-Tagalog Polite Talk is spoken everywhere in the Tagalog region, unless you are speaking to a Filipino-American, or a resident who was born and grew up in the Visayas.
-Politeness is a feature of the language.
+You will hear polite Tagalog spoken everywhere in the Tagalog region, unless you are speaking to a Filipino-American, or to a resident from the Visayan region.
+Politeness is a feature of the Tagalog language.

-In written Tagalog, the plural pronouns (kayo [you], atin [ours], inyo [yours], tayo [us/we]... do not always mean that more than one person is being referred to, rather, these pronouns capture the polite nuance.
+In written Tagalog, the plural pronouns (kayo [you], atin [ours], inyo [yours], tayo [us/we]... do not always mean that more than one person is referred to; rather, these pronouns are used as polite markers.
 This nuance may get “lost in translation” especially in technical transfers.

 For example, in "Dear Translators", the literal translation is "Mahal na mga Tagapagsalin" with the plural marker "mga" capturing the number of addressee.
 However this translation is incomplete.
 Lost here is the polite nuance which should make the translation inclusive and intimate.
 "Mahal naming mga Tagapagsalin" will back translate literally to "Our dear translators".

-Many will argue that "Mahal" (Dear) does not need a "polite" pronoun to go with it, but "mahal" in this case is simply a technical word which will register in a detached way.
-But inserting "naming" (our) will register in a manner that is non-confrontational, which is a cultural characteristic of the Tagalog language.
+Many will argue that "Mahal" (Dear) does not need a "polite" pronoun to go with it, but "mahal" without the polite marker will sound technical and detached.
+However, inserting "naming" (our) will register inclusivity and acceptance.

 In the Tagalog polite conversation below, note the use of po and opo and the plurals that denote this tone of politeness.